bugosiphionah/outreachy-openstack/Doc/setup.md

 ## Running Tests

-The first thing I did was upgrade to Go 1.9 since kubernetes I noticed does not work with Go 1.6 because there areimports to context.
+The first thing I did was upgrade to Go 1.9 since kubernetes I noticed does not work with Go 1.6 because there are imports to context.

 I ran first all tests with